Pelicot rape case: Trial

 The trial, heard by a panel of five judges led by presiding judge Roger Arata, began at the Judicial Court in Avignon on 2 September 2024 and was expected to last until 20 December 2024.
 At the request of Gisèle, the proceedings were held in public.
 Eighteen of the accused were detained, while 32 were attending the trial as free men and one was being judged in absentia.
 The courtroom was specially adapted to accommodate the large number of defendants and about sixty lawyers, with a separate transmission room for the press and public.

 Gisèle, who was supported in court by her three children and represented by lawyers Stéphane Babonneau and Antoine Camus, testified during the first week of the trial.
 She explained that her world had fallen apart when the police had told her in November 2020 that she had been drugged and raped.
-"I was sacrificed on the altar of vice," she said.
+She said, "I was sacrificed on the altar of vice."
 Her husband affirmed to the court that he was guilty of drugging and raping her.

-On 10 September 2024, the court heard from Jean-Pierre Maréchal, who admitted to have followed Dominique's instructions on how to drug and rape his own wife and expressed remorse for his "repulsive" actions.
-Maréchal's wife did not file a complaint against him, to protect their children.
+On 10 September 2024, the court heard from Jean-Pierre Maréchal, who admitted to have followed Dominique's instructions on how to drug and rape his own wife, and expressed remorse for his "repulsive" actions.
+Maréchal's wife did not file a complaint against him in order to protect their children.

 Dominique gave evidence in court for the first time on 17 September.
 He admitted his guilt, as he had done since his arrest in November 2020, saying "I am a rapist like the others in this room", insisting that all accused knew what they were doing.
 He asked his family for forgiveness.
 He recounted his traumatic childhood and his own molestation.
 He said he had always loved his wife and had felt suicidal when he discovered she had been having an affair.
 However, he said that he had not abused his wife out of revenge for her past infidelity, that he had never hated her and that he still loved her "immensely".
 Asked why he had not stopped drugging and abusing his wife when she developed health problems caused by the drugs, he replied that his addiction had been too strong.
 Gisèle was given a chance to respond to her husband's evidence and said: "It is difficult for me to listen to this.
 For 50 years, I lived with a man who I would've never imagined could be capable of this.
 I trusted him completely."